Today’s Midwife: Not your Grandma’s Neighbor Anymore!

 Once certified, continuing education is required to maintain certification.

-Before a midwife can be considered as a CPM (Certified Professional Midwife), she must provide proof of certification in Adult CPR and either Infant or Neonatal Resuscitation.
-Many midwives carry Oxygen tanks, and much of the same resuscitation equipment that is available at a hospital to each home birth.
+Before a midwife can be considered as a Certified Professional Midwife (CPM), she must provide proof of certification in Adult CPR and either Infant or Neonatal Resuscitation.
+Many midwives carry oxygen tanks and much of the same resuscitation equipment that is available at a hospital to each home birth.

 Mary Anne is not only certified as a midwife.
-In addition she is a RN (registered nurse) and an EMT-IV (emergency medical technician who has additional training)
+In addition she is a Registered Nurse (RN) and an EMT-IV (emergency medical technician who has additional training).